-Prisoners of Conscience: Akbar Mohammadi and Ahmad Batebi (Iran)
+Akbar Mohammadi and Ahmad Batebi (Iran)

 Tragically, Mr. Mohammadi died as a result of his brutal treatment and the denial of medical care while in prison.
 However, early in 2008, Ahmad Batebi, who by then had become a global symbol of prisoner abuse, escaped from Iran in a harrowing journey and was granted permission to enter the United States.
-Ultimately, he would like to continue his studies in film.

-In a very rare opportunity to meet with a former prisoner of conscience, Group 11 sponsored an event on October 30, 2008 at which Ahmad Batebi spoke about his experiences in Iranian prisons.
+In a very rare opportunity to meet with a former prisoner of conscience, Group 11 sponsored an event in October, 2008 at which Ahmad Batebi spoke about his experiences in Iranian prisons.
 He stated that without the actions of Group 11 and other voices in Amnesty he would not have survived his nine years in prison.
 We have raised about $2,000 for his living expenses and stay in touch with him.
 Articles in The New York Times on July 13 and October 26, 2008 offer more information about him and his experiences and cite our efforts.

-Prisoner of Conscience: Sutanti Aidit (Indonesia)
+Sutanti Aidit (Indonesia)